adamhstewart/doip-docs/docs/hunting-foraging.md

 !hunting grasslands
 ```

 The result of the roll will tell you if an animal was found, if you killed it, and how much meat you harvested.
-Any harvested meat must be added to your inventory and counts toward your encumberance.
+Any harvested meat must be added to your inventory and counts toward your encumbrance.

 The following landscapes are available for hunting: